Hepatitis A Infection

 In general, the best way to treat hepatitis A is to avoid it in the first place.
 This means washing or cooking food before eating it, drinking only safe water, practicing good hygiene (e.g. washing hands after using the toilet and before handling food), and implementing proper sanitation procedures (e.g. sewage treatment).

 For people at high risk of severe hepatitis A infection (those travelling to an area where the virus is common, recreational drug users, people with chronic liver disease, and men who have sex with men) vaccination is recommended.
-The vaccine is given as a 2-dose series and is not part of routine childhood vaccination.

 Is Hepatitis A Curable?